Mirchev98/Book-Store-Web-Project/README.md

 ## :pencil: Project Description
 The Book Store is an application, where the user will be able to browse and find a number of book, which can be purchased, as well as access a encyclopedia-like section with information and short biography about various authors.
+The application also seeds an admin user for test and introduction purposes with the following credentials: admin@admin.com, pass: 12345a.

 ## :floppy_disk: Architecure